ANZAzureDevs/New-Breakpoint/series-01.md

 ## 2021-02-11 - Episode 1: Python and Azure Functions with Anthony Shaw

-If you missed the livestream you can catch the episode [on YouTube](https://youtu.be/pxSS9KRPUto).
+If you missed the live show you can catch the episode [on YouTube](https://youtu.be/pxSS9KRPUto).

 In this episode we introduced New Breakpoint to Australian developers and met with Sydney-based Microsoft Cloud Advocate [Anthony Shaw](https://tonybaloney.github.io/) whose focus is Open Source and Python.